Kenny Kool? Pitt QB Kenny Pickett drawing Joe Burrow comparisons at Senior Bowl

 Pickett, whose hands are expected to measure on the small side for an NFL quarterback, regularly played with gloves at Pitt to help his grip.

-He did not have his hands measured at Monday's Senior Bowl weigh-in, saying he was doing hand stretches to get a more accurate reading and would wait until next month's NFL combine, but he said concerns about his hands are overblown after playing four years in Pennsylvania weather.
+He did not have his hands measured at Monday's Senior Bowl weigh-in, saying he was doing hand stretches to get a more accurate reading and would wait until March's NFL combine, but said concerns about his hands are overblown after playing four years in Pennsylvania weather.

 "I think consistency (is what I'm trying to prove this week)," Pickett said.
 "I think everyone knows the kind of year I just had and it was a lot different from the previous three years, so I just want to show that playing at a high level for 13 games isn’t kind of a luck thing.
 You’ve got to be the same guy every single week and I want to be the same guy now down here in Mobile and just show consistency."